-Justice-Based Managementsm (JBMsm) is a leadership philosophy and management system that applies universal principles of economic and social justice within business organizations.
-The ultimate purpose of JBMsm is to create and sustain ownership cultures that enhance the dignity and development of every member of the company, and to economically empower each person as an owner and worker.
+Justice-Based ManagementSM (JBMSM) is a leadership philosophy and management system that applies universal principles of economic and social justice within business organizations.
+The ultimate purpose of JBM is to create and sustain ownership cultures that enhance the dignity and development of every member of the company, and to economically empower each person as an owner and worker.

-JBMsm promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
-JBMsm connects every worker’s self-interest to the bottom-line and long-term success of the company.
+JBM promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
+JBM connects every worker’s self-interest to the bottom-line and long-term success of the company.

-These articulated values provide the foundation for enhancing the productiveness of workers and company profitability, and include such structures as employee-monitored economic incentive programs, participation and governance structures, two-way communications and accountability systems, conflict management systems and future planning and renewal programs.
+These articulated values provide the foundation for enhancing the productiveness of workers and company profitability through such structures as employee-monitored economic incentive programs, participatory management and governance structures, two-way communications and accountability systems, conflict management systems and future planning and renewal programs.

-One of the main components of JBMsm is the “empowerment ESOP .”
+One of the main components of Justice-Based Management is the “JBMSM ESOP .”
 While the employee stock ownership plan (ESOP) was originally invented as a means for providing working people with access to capital credit to become owners of corporate equity, most ESOPs are set up as just another employee benefit plan or tax gimmick, or as an employee share accumulation plan (“ESAP”).
 Most ESOPs today are not designed to treat worker-owners as first-class shareholders.
-The “empowerment ESOP,” on the other hand, is designed to encourage workers to assume the responsibilities and risks, as well as the full rights, rewards and powers, of co-ownership.
+The “JBMSM ESOP,” on the other hand, is designed to encourage workers to assume the responsibilities and risks, as well as the full rights, rewards and powers, of co-ownership.

 Furthermore, all academic and government studies to date have concluded that ESOPs alone are not enough to affect individual and corporate performance.
-Within a JBMsm system, in combination with a regular gainsharing program tied to bottom-line profits, and structured systems of participatory management, the empowerment ESOP stimulates everyone in the company to think and act like entrepreneurs and owners.
+Within a JBMSM system, the ESOP, in combination with a regular gainsharing program tied to bottom-line profits, and structured systems of participatory management and governance, stimulates everyone in the company to think and act like entrepreneurs and owners.

-Justice-Based Managementsm offers an ethical framework for succeeding in business.
-JBM balances moral values (treating people with fairness and dignity) with material value (increasing a company’s productiveness and profits while enriching all members of a productive enterprise).
+Justice-Based Management offers an ethical framework for succeeding in business.
+JBM balances moral values (treating people with fairness and dignity) with market value (increasing a company’s competitiveness, productiveness and profits by creating equal ownership opportunity and giving all members of the enterprise a personal stake in the bottom line).
 JBM’s three basic operating principles are:

 - Succeed in the marketplace by delivering maximum value (higher quality at lower prices) to the customer.

-Justice-Based Managementsm is guided by the concept of social justice, as articulated by the late social philosopher William Ferree, S.M.
+Justice-Based ManagementSM is guided by the concept of social justice, as articulated by the late social philosopher William Ferree, Ph.D., S.M.
 Social justice involves the structuring of social organizations or institutions (including business corporations) to promote and develop the full potential of every member.

 JBM also embeds within an ownership culture the three principles of economic justice defined by the late lawyer-economist Louis Kelso and philosopher Mortimer Adler: (1) “participative justice,” or the right to the means and opportunity to participate in the economic process as an owner as well as a worker; (2) “distributive justice,” or the right to the full, market-determined stream of income from one’s labor and capital contributions; and (3) “social justice,” or the right and responsibility of each person to work in an organized way with others to correct the “social order” or institution when the principles of participative or distributive justice are being violated or blocked.

-Within JBMsm the principles of social and economic justice provide a logical framework for defining “fairness” and structuring the diffusion of power within the corporation.
+Within JBM the principles of social and economic justice provide a logical framework for defining “fairness” and structuring the diffusion of power within the corporation.